Skip to content

 Ear

-Use headphones for accurate results.
+Use headphones for more meaningful results.
 Speaker output may not reproduce extreme frequencies correctly.

 125Hz